 The school will actively prevent the spread of infection through the following measures:

 - Routine immunisation

 - Maintaining high standards of personal hygiene and practice

 - Maintaining a clean environment

 The school will keep up to date with national and local immunisation scheduling and advice.
-All pupils' immunisation status is checked at school entry and at the time of any vaccination.
 The school encourages parents to have their children immunised.